Skip to content

 Tax thresholds:

-• Werkstudent: regular part-time employment with social insurance discounts specifically for students.
-Up to 20 hours/week during semesters, unlimited during breaks.
+• Werkstudent: regular part-time employment with reduced social insurance specifically for students.
+Up to 20 hours/week during semester, unlimited during semester breaks.
+No health insurance contribution required as long as you are enrolled.

 Housing for students